PrabothCharith/accessibility-plugin/README.md

 ## Features

 - **Invert Colors**: Inverts the colors of the page to improve readability for users with visual impairments.
-- **Grayscale**: Converts the page to grayscale to improve readability for users with visual impairments.
+- **Grayscale**: Converts the page grayscale to improve readability for users with visual impairments.
 - **Low Saturation**: Reduces the saturation of the page to improve readability for users with visual impairments.
 - **High Saturation**: Increases the saturation of the page to improve readability for users with visual impairments.
 - **Link Highlight**: Highlights all links on the page to make them easier to identify for users with visual impairments.